arXiv/arxiv-docs/help/submit.md

 <span id="guidelines"></span> Submissions to arXiv should be topical and refereeable scientific contributions that follow accepted standards of scholarly communication:

 -   We only accept submissions from [registered authors](registerhelp).
 If you are a new user or are submitting to a new category, you may be required to find [endorsements](/help/endorsement).
--   All submissions are subject to a [moderation process](/help/moderation) that verifies material is appropriate and relevant.
+-   All submissions are subject to a [moderation process](/help/moderation) that verifies material is appropriate and topical.
 Material that contains offensive language, non-scientific content, or is plagiarized may be removed.
 -   Authors must grant arXiv.org a [non-exclusive and irrevocable license to distribute](license) or certify that the work is available under another license that conveys these rights.